fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 to `/Users/serverdata`.

 #### POST "/v1/upload\_dabs\_files/"
-A call to this route should be of content type `"multipart/form-data"`, and, if using curl or a similar service, should use @ notation for the values of the "appropriations", "program_activity" and "award_financial" keys, to indicate the local path to the files to be uploaded.
+A call to this route should be of content type `"multipart/form-data"`, and, if using curl or a similar service, should use @ notation for the values of the "appropriations", "program\_activity" and "award\_financial" keys, to indicate the local path to the files to be uploaded.
 Otherwise, should pass a file-like object.

 This route will upload the files, then kick off the validation jobs.
-It will return the submission_id.
+It will return the submission\_id.

 For a new submission, all three files must be submitted.
-For corrections to an existing submission, one or more files may be submitted along with the `existing_submission_id` parameter.
+For corrections to an existing submission, one or more files must be submitted along with the `existing_submission_id` parameter.

 For information on the CGAC and FREC parameters, see the note above in the "Background" section.

-#### Additional Required Headers:
+##### Additional Required Headers:
 - `Content-Type` - `"multipart/form-data"`

-#### Request Parameters:
-- `appropriations` - local path to file using @ notation
-- `program_activity` - local path to file using @ notation
-- `award_financial` - local path to file using @ notation
-- `cgac_code` - **required if not FREC** string, CGAC of agency (null if FREC agency)
-- `frec_code` - **required if not CGAC** string, FREC of agency (null if CGAC agency)
-- `is_quarter` - boolean (true for quarterly submissions)
-- `reporting_period_start_date` - string, starting date of submission (MM/YYYY)
-- `reporting_period_end_date` - string, ending date of submission (MM/YYYY)
-- `existing_submission_id:`- integer, id of previous submission, use only if submitting an update.

-**NOTE**: for monthly submissions, start/end date are the same

-#### Example Curl Request:
+##### Example Curl Request For New Submission:
 ```
 curl -i -X POST
       -H "x-session-id: abcdefg-1234567-hijklmno-89101112"